Guides

 Your piece will go into the kiln at the temperature determined by your clay and glaze cone ratings.
 This means they can be fired at temperatures between 1845 and 2305 degrees Fahrenheit.
 That’s incredibly hot, which is why a professional kiln is always recommended!

 The firing process can last from 10 to 24 hours, which means you’ll be leaving your piece to pick up at a later date.
-Rest assured it will be worth the wait!
+Rest assured, it will be worth the wait!

 Once you know how to make pottery and try it for yourself, don’t be surprised if you get hooked!
 Seeing the finished piece from your adventures in pottery making is one of the most exciting creative moments you can have.
+For now, don't worry too much about having your own pottery tools or the information; you'll have all you need provided for you in your class.

 And turning raw clay into a beautiful and possibly usable piece of art will give you a sense of accomplishment you’ll want to have again and again.